-Q&A with expert speakers who will discuss the importance of rewilding.
-Speakers include Ian Russell from the London Borough of Enfield and their exciting rewilding scheme, Lucy Shuker, Independent Environmental Advisor and Honorary Research Fellow at Queen Mary, University of London, on process led river restoration and Dave Webb, Chair of the London River Restoration Group, on river restoration and climate change adaptation.
+Join us for this Q&A with experts who will discuss the importance of rewilding and answer your questions.
+Ian Russell from the London Borough of Enfield will tell us about their exciting rewilding scheme.
+Lucy Shuker, Independent Environmental Advisor and Honorary Research Fellow at Queen Mary, University of London, will share her thoughts on process-led river restoration.
+And Dave Webb, Chair of the London River Restoration Group, will talk about river restoration and climate change adaptation.

-Thu 14th July 6pm – Walk along the River Brent – meeting at Gurnell Leisure Centre at 6pm, or for shorter walk, at Fox Inn in Hanwell at 8pm
+Thursday, 14th July, meeting at Gurnell Leisure Centre at 6pm, or for shorter walk, at Fox Inn in Hanwell at 8pm

 The River Quaggy is an urban river that runs through a surprising amount of green space, including the three parks we’ll visit.
 It’s one of the UK’s most heavily engineered rivers, and during the walk we’ll hear about the extraordinary work that has been put into its restoration and rewilding.
 This has included removing concrete channels and recreating flood plains, and even freeing the Quaggy from under the ground and letting it wind its way in Sutcliffe park.
 The ongoing restoration of the Quaggy is a success story for local action.

 More about the Creative Meander along River Quaggy and book your tickets on Eventbrite

 Discover the lost world of the River Roding

 Sunday, 17th July, meeting at Ilford Station at 2pm